 In September 2021, the AES launched the AES First Nations Cultural Safety Framework, developed over a 15-month period via a co-design process with the AES Indigenous Culture and Diversity Committee and representatives from the other main AES Committees.

 The purpose of this workshop is to provide participants with guidance and support in beginning to apply the AES First Nations Cultural Safety Framework to their evaluation context.
-Participants are highly encouraged to have a specific evaluation project in mind they are willing to describe and reflect on during workshop activities, while noting they must consider any confidentiality requirements.
+Participants are highly encouraged to have a specific evaluation project in mind that involved Aboriginal and Torres Strait Islander people as project managers, evaluation team members or participants.

 NOTE: This is not a cultural safety training workshop.
 Cultural safety training is usually a two-day learning experience.
 People who have undertaken cultural safety training will find it a beneficial foundation for this workshop.
 People who have not undertaken cultural safety training may identify it as a valuable and logical next step in strengthening their capabilities in culturally safe evaluation.